rolemadelen/minimalist-blog/src/post/first-half-of-2023.md

 Time has flown by like... no, it feels like it just teleported from January to July (\*sigh\*).
 The best thing that could happen before the end of 2023 would be for me to secure a job.
-Nevertheless, I'm determined to focus on enhancing my frontend skills, diving deeper into algorithms, and strengthening my understanding of data structures.
+Nevertheless, I'm determined to focus on enhancing my front-end skills, diving deeper into algorithms, and strengthening my understanding of data structures.

 To wrap up this lengthy post, I'd like to share the music that has been on constant replay